cltl/OpenDutchFrameNetLexicon/README.md

     }
 ```

-The annotations can differ in terms of additional attributed depending on the input lexicon from which they were drawn.
-Please refer to the documentation of each subproject for an explanation.
-At the entry level, additional attributes can have been imported from the RBN dicitonary as shown here:
+As the annotations come from different projects and approaches, they can differ in terms of additional attributes depending on the input lexicon from which they were drawn.
+Please refer to the documentation of each subproject for an explanation of each micro-structure.
+At the entry level, additional attributes can have been imported from the RBN dictionary as shown here:

 ```
         "incorporated_fe": null,